Some of CHIP's 2018-2019 Board Members

 Chico Housing Improvement Program (CHIP) began as a partnership between CSU Chico and the City of Chico, founded in 1973 by Jim Jessee, Keith Hopkins, Bill Murphy and Kevin Campbell.
 In 1991 the articles were amended to change the name to Community Housing Improvement Program, Incorporated.
 CHIP’s original purpose was to improve a small neighborhood south of campus through a housing rehab program.
 In 1980, we diversified operations by becoming a USDA Self-Help Housing grantee, and expanded to several counties.

-CHIP receives most of its funding from state, federal, and local government grants and contracts.
+CHIP receives funding from state, federal, and local government grants and contracts as well as foundation grants, corporations and private donors.
 The Board of Directors consists of 12 volunteers who represent a cross-section of the communities that CHIP represents.
 CHIP holds a General B contractor's license that allows us to perform construction as well as obtain permits.